cynthialmy/cynthialmy.github.io/_posts/2025-12-02-llm-prompt.md

 * It **bounds the model’s world**
 * It **makes failures legible**

+Note that the ROLE and TASK are not to limit the model's capabilities, but for context separation.

 A system that fails loudly can be fixed.
 A system that fails silently will scale mistakes.